 With decentralized structure, decision-making is shared by multiple individuals in a team environment who are closer to the problem.

-During the COVID-19 pandemic, organizations had to pivot quickly to adapt.
-While there are pros and cons to both, those with a decentralized structure were at an advantage since less bureaucracy meant they were quicker to react.
+During a crisis organizations have to pivot quickly to adapt.
+While there are pros and cons to both, those with a decentralized structure are at an advantage since less bureaucracy means they were quicker to react.